nikitavoloboev/data/unix/my-file-system.md

 I keep all my Go projects inside my GOPATH.

 ## \~/Documents
-I use Documents that has to do with various files and documents.
-Things like books, research papers, uni work, various app related things and files, audio books and more.
+I use Documents to store things like books, research papers, uni work, various app related things and files, audio books and more.
 Here is how my Documents folder looks like :
 ![](https://i.imgur.com/tuZC9lE.png)
 I use a custom icon for Documents folder just so it's easy to distinguish them from the rest using my [folder search workflow](https://github.com/nikitavoloboev/alfred-folder-search).